Counting Everything

 Thursday, June 30, 2011

-Brink is exactly what is says - on the brink of being a great game.
+Brink is exactly what the name says - on the brink of being a great game.
 A good game, shows a lot of potential, not quite reaching fantastic.

 This time I'm not going to write about the game, I agree with Peter Eykemans at IGN: